amitp-ai/Self_Driving_Car_Engineer/Term2/Project5_MPC/README.md

 # Model Predictive Control (MPC)

-The project can be run using cmake and make as per the instructions provided.
+**summary**
+MPC is an optimal controller where we have a model of the system we are trying to control.
+At each time step, we calculate the best set of control actions by the controller that minimizes a predefined cost function over a specific time horizon.
+The goal of the optimizer is to minimize the cost function while satisfying constraints such as system dynamics, actuator limitations, etc. We pick the control actions for the most immediate time step and then repeat the process.

-## 1. The model Description
+## 1. The Model
+The model is composed of a few different things:

 **State**
-Since the waypoints are in map coordinates, they are first transformed in to vehicle coordinates (by translation followed by rotation).

 Given MPC is a constrained optimization problem at every time step over some finite time horizon, having a good vehicle dynamics model is very important.
 However, there is tradeoff between model accuracy and computation speed.
 And given the optimization problem is to be solved at every point in time, the model cannot be very complicated due to computational challenges.
 For this project, the model used is the basic kinematics model presented in the lectures.
 It is a state-space based kinematics model with the following components constituting the state:
 	a. x position of the car
 	b. y position of the car
-	c. psi (orientation) of the car
+	c. ψ (orientation) of the car
 	d. v (velocity/speed) of the car
 	e. cte (cross track error) is the difference between the car position and the reference trajectory.
 This error needs to be minimized.
-	f. epsi (psi error) is the difference between the car's orientation and the desired orientation.
+	f. epsi (psi error) is the difference between the car's orientation and the desired/target orientation.
 This is to be minimized.
 The variables x, y, ψ and v are received from the simulator.
-The x, y position are in the map coordinates and are converted into the vehicle coordinate system.
+The x, y position (waypoints) are in the map coordinate system, so they are first transformed into the vehicle coordinate system (by translation followed by rotation).

 **Actuators**
 The actuation includes throttle (controls acceleration/braking) and steering angle (controls orientation) of the car.
-These are obtained from the result of the solver and passed to the simulator.
+These are obtained from the result of the optimizer/solver and passed to the simulator.

-**Update Equations**
+**Update/State Equations**
 The update equations are basically kinematic equations of motion used to set constaints on the optimization problem so that the optimization takes in to account the vehicle dynamics.
+They are basically discrete-time difference-equations for state-space based representation.

 	  x = x + v*cos(ψ)* dt
 	  y = y + v sin(psi) dt
 	  v=v+a∗dt
-	  a in [-1,1]
+	  a in the range [-1,1]
 	  ψ=ψ+(v/L_f)*δ∗dt

 **Cost Function**
 The key to solving MPC equation is to define the cost properly.
 This requires a fair bit of tuning.
 The solver tries to minimize the cost.

+The cost function to be minimized is a quadratic cost function of:
+- cte
+- epsi
+- difference between current and reference speed
+- throttle and steering actuations
-The cost function to be minimized is a quadratic cost function of cte, epsi, difference between current and reference speed, actuations, as well as the rate of change of actuations. cte and epsi are given large weights as well as the rate of change of steering angle and throttle for a smooth and accurate controller.
+- as well as the rate of change of throttle and steering actuation cte and epsi are given large weights as well as the rate of change of steering angle and throttle for a smooth and accurate controller.

-	 for (int i = 0; i < N; i++) {
-	      fg[0] += cost_cte* CppAD::pow(vars[cte_start + i] - ref_cte, 2);
-	      fg[1] += cost_eps* CppAD::pow(vars[epsi_start + i] - ref_epsi, 2);
-	      fg[2] += cost_v* CppAD::pow(vars[v_start + i] - ref_v, 2);
-	    }

 The reference CTE is set to zero, reference epsi is set to zero and ref velocity set to 40.
 N is the no. of timesteps we are forecasting into the future.
 The errors were all multiplied by factors (cost_cte, cost_eps etc) which were very important for smooth driving in the simulator and these multipliers were tuned by trying various values